pawelduda/dupa_increment_count/README.md

 # dupa_increment_count
 Simple debug marker you can have inserted anywhere just by binding this script to a keypress.
+The counter resets once your `/tmp/increment_marker.dupa` is removed (so, practically on every system boot).

 Then, it will insert an unique marker with current time every time you press the key:
 ```